 First Dogen Book by Bob Myers is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.

-If you download my translation of Dogen, please make a donation.
+If you like my translation of Dōgen, please make a donation.